crisslokman/arch/README.md

 A huge collection of [Rofi](https://github.com/davatorium/rofi) based custom Applets, Launchers & Powermenus. https://github.com/adi1090x/rofi

+i can adjust the position of the bar by editing the rasi config file of each theme.
+> i can add `x-offset= 24px` and `y-offset=  13px` like the polybar.

 ## fzf
 i added this line to the bashrc file or i can , add this to a new script file. this script lets me open any file that i searched for in neovim .
 ```